 .

-Let’s put together #8-10 to make a set of diagrams for a single metal.
+Let’s put items #8–10 together to make a set of diagrams for a single metal.
 The example here uses Fe; try changing it to Cu, Zn, Pb, Au, or something else!

 Mineral stability diagram; aqueous species predominance diagram; composite diagram with one solubility contour; diagram with multiple solubility contours in units of log m